FrancescoCalasso/Covid-19-Database-GeoJSON/README.md

 # Covid-19-Database-GeoJSON
-A Covid-19 database and GeoJSON spread map, made in Python using PySimpleGUI, updated every day.
+Thanks to Covid-19 public API, a Covid-19 database and GeoJSON spread map, made in Python using PySimpleGUI, updated every day.
+Press "Global Map" on the main page to create an updated HTML file that contains the choropleth GeoJSON map or check global spreading day by day.

 ## Requirements
 - Python 3.7.3 and up